GardenGroupUO/ElementSwapBasinHopping/README.md

 ## How to Run ElementSwapBasinHopping

+As well as this script, you also need the cluster that you wish to perform the element swapping basin hopping algorithm, and give it's name to the ``input_name`` variable.
+For example, in th escript below, this file is called ``cluster.xyz``, and ``input_name = 'cluster.xyz'`` in the script.

+The input files required for this program are:

+ASE based variables (See https://wiki.fysik.dtu.dk/ase/ase/optimize.html?highlight=basin%20hopping#module-ase.optimize.basin)

+``input_name``: This is the file that contains the cluster that you want to perform the element swap basin hopping algorithm upon.
+``output_name``: This is the name of the lowest energy cluster that is obtained after performing the element swap basin hopping algorithm upon.
+``calculator``: This is the calculator that is used.
+This indicates the energy and force on the cluster during local optimisations.
+``max_no_to_steps``: This is the number of basin hopping steps to perform.
+``temperature``: This is the temperature of the system.
+``fmax``: This is the convergence criteria for your local optimiser

+Custom variables

+``start_recording_step``: Only structures obtained by the ESBh algoritm will be recorded to ``recorded_local_minima.traj`` after this step.
+``step_recording_interval``: Only structures will be recorded to ``recorded_local_minima.traj`` if ``((step - start_recording_step) % step_recording_interval == 0)`` (``%`` is modulus in python, see https://www.freecodecamp.org/news/the-python-modulo-operator-what-does-the-symbol-mean-in-python-solved/#:~:text=The%20%25%20symbol%20in%20Python%20is,%2C%20*%20%2C%20**%20%2C%20%2F%2F%20.)

+``verbose``: Print debugging information about the simulation.
+``print_interval``: print which step is being perform, where steps are printed after each step interval given by this parameter.

 An example of the script used to run this program is given below, called ``Run_ESBH.py``.

-As well as this script, you also need the cluster that you wish to perform the element swapping basin hopping algorithm, and give it's name to the ``input_name`` variable.
-For example, in th escript below, this file is called ``cluster.xyz``, and ``input_name = 'cluster.xyz'`` in the script,

 ```python
 from asap3.Internal.BuiltinPotentials import Gupta